praxis collip

 • Systemic Therapist (SIE – Systemisches Institut Euregio)

-• Hypnotherapist (Master of Hypnotherapy, ABH)
+• Hypnotherapist (Master of Hypnotherapy, ABH – American Board of Hypnotherapy)

 • Psycho-oncologist (DKG – German Cancer Society)